-Expats moving to Paris are almost inevitably married to notions of a mythical city inhabited by intellectuals with nicotine-stained figures, artists inspiring greatness, and landmarks arguably more beautiful than any others in the world.
+Expats moving to Paris are almost inevitably married to notions of a magical city inhabited by intellectuals with nicotine-stained fingers, artists inspiring greatness and landmarks arguably more beautiful than any other.

-It seems few foreigners planning to settle in the City of Light - even if only for a short while - arrive with no previously held conceptions about their new cosmopolitan life, and in many ways, this prefabricated belief can result in a much harder introduction to reality upon relocation.
+It seems few foreigners planning to settle in the City of Lights, even if only for a short while, arrive without preconceptions of their new cosmopolitan life and this can result in a considerably harder introduction to reality upon relocation.

-From its grand boulevards to its cobbled stone streets, Paris is certainly exceptional – even magical, but still, it's hard to hold a candle to the many romanticised ideals created about this iconic capital.
+From its grand boulevards to its cobbled stone streets, Paris is certainly exceptional, but it's nevertheless hard to hold a candle to the many romanticised ideals created about the iconic capital.

-One point that expats can count on, however, is the fact that the city plays host to a thriving, robust economy.
-As home to a number of Fortune 500 companies, and an intimidating number of global humanitarian and financial organisations, Paris is continental Europe’s largest economy and produces over a quarter of France's total GDP.
+One point that expats can count on is the city’s thriving, robust economy.
+As home to a number of Fortune 500 companies as well as global humanitarian and financial organisations, Paris is continental Europe’s largest economy and produces over a quarter of France's total GDP.

-Well-qualified, French-speaking expats will find job options available, and can take advantage of the much-talked-about 35-hour work week and the large allotment of holiday time.
-However, you’ll need to organise a work permit prior to arrival through an employer sponsor, unless you’re an EU national.
-Furthermore, it's important to note that unemployment in Paris is the highest it's been in years, so if you don't speak the language and you don't have a fair amount of experience or impressive degrees behind you, solidifying employment may be harder than you think.
+Well-qualified French-speaking expats will find plenty of job options available and can take advantage of the infamous 35-hour work week and large allotment of holiday time.
+However, non-EU nationals will need to organise a work permit prior to arrival through an employer sponsor.
+It's also important to note that unemployment in Paris is the highest it's been in years, so if expats don't speak French, have a fair amount of experience or hold impressive degrees, finding a job may be difficult.

-Alternatively, those still learning the lingo, aggregating career skills or furthering their education, can reap the benefits of the city’s impressive infrastructural assets and socialised services.
+Alternatively, those learning the lingo, aggregating career skills or furthering their education can reap the benefits of the city’s impressive infrastructural assets and socialised services.

 Expats moving to Paris will find it one of the easiest cities in the world to navigate.
-Orientation is made more simple by the twenty numbered arrondissements (districts), and an extensive system of buses and trains provide easily accessible and affordable public transport – a car is a luxury that only businesspeople and status seekers confess to needing.
-There is also a bicycle system in place called Velib.
+Orientation is simplified by the 20 numbered arrondissements (districts), and an extensive system of buses and trains provide accessible and affordable public transport; a car is a luxury that only businesspeople and status-seekers confess to needing.
+The city also has a large-scale bicycle-sharing system in place called Velib.

-Additionally, the French healthcare system is ranked amongst the best in the world, and those who contribute to social security or who have reached retirement age in their home country can qualify to receive the benefit of the fantastic public health insurance system (funded by tax deductions and covers at least 70 percent of healthcare costs).
+The French healthcare system is among the best in the world, and those who contribute to social security or who have reached retirement age in their home country can qualify to benefit from the fantastic public health insurance system (funded by tax deductions and covering at least 70 percent of healthcare costs).

-One drawback, and it has to be mentioned, is the city’s high cost of living.
-Accommodation, in particular, isn’t cheap, and expats should be prepared to downsize and live farther from the city centre if they want to save a little money.
-Furthermore, apartment-hunting can be challenging; expect to compete with large numbers of people for living space that you may not even find yourself feeling so passionate about.
+One drawback to living in Paris, however, is the high cost of living.
+Accommodation is particularly expensive and expats on a budget should be prepared to downsize and live far from the city centre.
+Apartment-hunting can also be very challenging and expats should expect to compete with large numbers of people for living space that they may not even be that passionate about.